QwenLM/Qwen2.5/README.md

 ## News
 * 2024.03.28: We released the first MoE model of Qwen: Qwen1.5-MoE-A2.7B!
 Temporarily, only HF transformers and vLLM support the model.
-We will soon add the support of llama.cpp, mlx-lm, etc.
+We will soon add the support of llama.cpp, mlx-lm, etc. Check our [blog](https://qwenlm.github.io/blog/qwen-moe/) for more information!
 * 2024.02.05: We released the Qwen1.5 series.

 ## Performance